-- (1) readily accessible change rooms, showers and toilet facilities must be provided separate for each sex in compliance with the National Building Regulations and Building Standards Act; - (2) every swimming pool must be surrounded by a wall or fence as prescribed by the National Building Regulations and Building Standards Act or be covered with a SANS approved pool net; - (3) the surface of the floor area surrounding any spa bath or swimming -pool must be constructed of an impervious, non slip material; - (4) an approved chemical gas mask must be provided at the chlorinator installation; - (5) if so instructed in writing by an environmental health practitioner, an oxygen or air breathing apparatus must be provided, and - (6) an adequate number of refuse receptacles must be provided on the premises.
+- (1) readily accessible change rooms, showers and toilet facilities must be provided separate for each sex in compliance with the National Building Regulations and Building Standards Act; - (2) every swimming pool must be surrounded by a wall or fence as prescribed by the National Building Regulations and Building Standards Act or be covered with a SANS approved pool net; - (3) the surface of the floor area surrounding any spa bath or swimming -pool must be constructed of an impervious, non-slip material; - (3) an approved chemical gas mask must be provided at the chlorinator installation; - (4) if so instructed in writing by an Environmental Health Practitioner, an oxygen or air breathing apparatus must be provided, and - (5) an adequate number of refuse receptacles must be provided on the premises. - (6) All waste water emanating from every swimming pool must be discharged into the Municipal sewer system or an approved disposal system.

-180. DUTIES OF SPABATH KEEPERS
+180. DUTIES OF SPA BATH KEEPERS